 Walter Mazzarri's side nearly stole all three points in the dying embers when former Lazio striker Goran Pandev unleashed a shot from distance, but the Macedonian striker was denied by a smart stop from Marchetti.

 In a game of end-to-end drama, Floccari was denied once again by the woodwork in the 92nd minute when his header from Candreva's cross struck the crossbar before Candreva's dipping drive fizzed past the post in what was a remarkable finish to a thrilling contest.

-The result means that Napoli remain in second position, five points behind leaders Juventus.
+The result means that Napoli remains in second position, five points behind leader Juventus.